jamesstidard/mzo/docs/docs/usage.md

 before continuing.

 ### One-off
-If you call a command (such as displaying your balance with `monzo balance`) you will be prompted for your password.
+If you call a command (such as displaying your balance with `mzo balance`) you will be prompted for your password.
 You can simply provide the password and the command will complete.